Categories

 I gave up waiting.

-When however, at 18 she had still not appeared, and since I had by then left the Congo for Europe and later for South Africa, I gave up my ideals and gave in to my tremendous physical and emotional needs…
+When however at 18 she had not appeared yet, and since I then left the Congo for Europe and later for South Africa, I gave up my ideals and gave in to my tremendous physical and emotional needs…

-I was ashamed to see how much it ruled my decisions, my actions, my life, but i was powerless and could not resist any given opportunity.
+I was ashamed to see how much I was enslaved by it, how much it ruled my decisions, my actions, my life, but I was powerless.

 There was one girl that I met in Johannesburg who was less carnal than the others, Jeanette.